 - Support countries to develop planning & forecasting systems.
 Many countries operate with “output led” procurement systems, meaning items are ordered as needed with limited forecasting/future planning involved.
 For laboratory stock systems and equipment deliveries to function effectively, many government logistics specialists need more training on planning and procurement methods.
 Additionally, countries should be encouraged to develop framework agreements, meaning specific suppliers are “pre-qualified” by the government.
 Framework agreements save time and reduce lengthy tender processes.

-The full report and further country level analysis will be available soon to download from the Fleming Fund website.
+The full report and further country level analysis is available below.